 Environment & Ethics

-My subject matter is the natural world, and our relationship with it; the materials I use are chosen and combined to challenge and explore that relationship.
-Central to my practice is to work in as an environmentally and ethically responsible way as possible, and I have been doing my best to do so for many years; however, I feel now that it is important to actually explain what that means in my practice, to be transparent, hence this page.
-As with our food and clothes, and everything that we buy and consume, we should expect art to be made sustainably.
-In my practice this is an on-going process of changes and improvements, of keeping a look-out for new ways of reducing my carbon footprint.
-I will up-date this page regularly.
+My subject matter is the natural world, and our relationship with it; the materials I use to make my art are chosen to help express that relationship.
+Central to my practice is to work in as an environmentally and ethically responsible way as possible.
+I feel that it is important to actually explain what that means in my practice, to be transparent, hence this page.
+As with our food, clothes, and transport, everything that we buy and consume, we should expect art, craft and design products to be made sustainably and fairly.
+I believe the world urgently needs to establish a circular economy, reducing waste and pollution, keeping products and materials in use and regenerating natural systems.
+In my practice this is an on-going process of changes and improvements, I will up-date this page regularly.

 - Electricity supplier: Octopus, 100% renewable

 - Gold leaf: Currently supplied by Gold Leaf Supplies who in turn are supplied by Giusto Manetti who source gold from mines in certified conflict free countries: Supplier’s declaration.
 I don’t feel that this is sufficient and have asked Manetti’s to source gold from Fairtrade mines, I await news.
 Once I have used the leaf I have in stock, I will no longer use gold leaf until there is a Fairtrade supply.

 - Other metals and materials: Recycled, pre-used, natural, responsibly sourced.

 - Annealing, soldering and cutting: I currently use propane and acetylene gas, but as sparingly as possible.
 I am using more cold connections and finding new ways to work which do not require using a gas torch.

 - Packaging: bio-degradable, recyclable

 - Banking: Triodos